Your complete guide to quartz countertops

 Quartz countertops are incredibly popular.
 As many homeowners gear up to remodel their kitchens this year, more and more of them are opting to install quartz instead of granite.

-In this article, we’ll break down everything there is to know about quartz, from colors and durability to its cost and value.
+In this article, we’ll break down everything there is to know about quartz, from available colors and durability to its cost and value.
+By doing so, we’ll provide you with a detailed look at this type of stone countertop and what you need to know before you buy.

 Quartz Countertop Colors

-There are literally hundreds of quartz countertop colors out there, and the possibilities are nearly limitless.
-Unlike granite—which is cut from stone and, therefore, is limited to colors and veining found in nature—quartz is made from crushed stone, protective resin, and whatever else the manufacturer wants to add.
+There are literally hundreds of quartz countertop colors out there, which means the possibilities for your remodeling project are nearly limitless.
+Unlike granite—which is cut from stone and, therefore, limited to colors and veining found in nature—quartz is made from crushed stone, protective resin, and whatever else the manufacturer wants to add.

 Related Article: Your Guide To Granite Countertops

 For example, many quartz countertops feature decorative metal pieces inlaid into the countertop.
-There’s a lot more variety due to the manufacturing process.
+There’s a lot more variety due to this manufacturing process.

 Related Article: Here’s How To Find The Right Color For Your Kitchen Remodel